oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

 ### Objectives

-- Add members to Ashburn DRPG (Primary)- ATP(Primary DB),MuShop Compute VM's(node-0 and node-1),two volume groups( Boot volumes of MuShop Compute VM's)
+- Add members to Ashburn DRPG (Primary)- ATP(Primary DB),MuShop Compute VM's(node-0 and node-1),two volume groups( Boot volumes of MuShop Compute VM's), Load Balancer
-- Add members to Phoenix DRPG (Standby)-ATP(Standby DB)
+- Add members to Phoenix DRPG (Standby)-ATP(Standby DB), Load Balancer

 As part of the MuShop architecture,Virtual machines are deployed as Cold VM or Pilot light pattern.Full Stack DR will create the MuShop VM's in the phoenix region during the Switchover.